It's Caitlin's first night in St. Troy. Her first night at college. Her first night away from home.

 Two maintenance men were taking the big metal door off its hinges, and a small girl was standing nearby, hands on her hips, tapping her foot.

 "Alexis?"
 Caitlin asked.
 "Alexis Dupree?"

 The small girl turned, and cocked her head.
-She was about five foot one, and light as a feather.
+She was about five foot one and light as a feather.
 Her skin was just a beautiful mocha, and her hair hung down her back in tight little ringlets.
-She was wearing dark blue skinny jeans with a loose white top and a collection of gold bracelets.
+She was wearing dark blue skinny jeans with a loose white top, and a collection of gold bracelets adorned her wrists.

 "Caitlin!"
 Alexis ran over and threw her arms around her.
 Caitlin was nearly bowled over, and took a half step back.
 "Great to finally meet you!
 How was your flight in?"